particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Software timer note 2023-12-05

+Added a note the [software timers](/reference/device-os/api/software-timers/software-timers/) reference about how certain timer semantics are undefined by the underlying FreeRTOS timers.

 ### Permanent roaming Oman 2023-12-04

 Oman has been added the list of countries that may encounter [permanent roaming restrictions](/getting-started/hardware/cellular-overview/#permanent-roaming).